 ANRS118; ILIADE (NCT00071890):

-Many mild to moderate side effects associated with aldesleukin occurred in the first 24 weeks of the study.
+Many mild to moderate side effects associated with aldesleukin occurred in the first 24 weeks of this study.
 The most common side effects were weakness, fever, and nausea.
 Eleven participants receiving aldesleukin stopped the study early because of side effects related to aldesleukin.
-Overall, the few severe side effects that occurred during the study occurred more frequently in the aldesleukin group than in the ART-only group.16
+Overall, the few severe side effects that occurred during the study occurred more frequently in the aldesleukin group than in the ART-only group.10